 The 95% confidence limits for the mean and standard deviation are in the next table.

-At the bottom of the output is the test’s degrees of freedom, statistic value, and p-value.
+At the bottom of the output are the test’s degrees of freedom, statistic value, and p-value.

 At the 0.05 significance level, this test indicates that the mean income is more than 4200; thus, we would reject the null hypothesis. (t=3.13 and p-value=0.0009 > 0.04).